Be sure to check our calendar for more upcoming conferences and workshops!

 Earth to Sky Academy

-Want a stronger community of climate science communicators in your region?
+Summary: Want a stronger community of climate science communicators in your region?
 Become an Earth to Sky Regional Leader!
 In support of our community’s interest in a regional approach for climate communication, Earth to Sky (ETS) has begun developing Regional Communities of Practice in Climate Communication.
 Each is led by a Regional Leadership Team that has received a week’s training at an ETS Academy, followed by ongoing mentoring and support from ETS Central Leadership.
 The next Earth to Sky Academy will be held January 25-29, 2021 at NASA Goddard Space Flight Center, Greenbelt MD.
 The Academy is tuition-free.
-Team applications are due August 31, 2020.

 18th Annual Climate Prediction Applications Science Workshop